FAQ

 Pediatric Hematology-Oncology

 A fever after chemotherapy might be a sign of neutropenia, a condition that could lead to serious infections.
-It39;s very important to talk to your doctor or go to the emergency room right away if you know your neutrophil count is low, so you can get the right treatment.
+Therefore, it’s very important to talk to your doctor or go to the emergency room right away to get the right treatment.

 -